Quickstart: Create an interactive search map with Azure Maps

-This article demonstrates the capabilities of Azure Maps to create a map that gives users an interactive search experience.
+This article shows you how to use Azure Maps to create a map that gives users an interactive search experience.
 It walks you through these basic steps:

 If you don't have an Azure subscription, create a free account before you begin.

-Log in to the Azure portal.
+Sign in to the Azure portal.

-Create an account and get your key
+Create an Azure Maps account

-- In the upper left-hand corner of the Azure portal, click Create a resource.
+In the upper left-hand corner of the Azure portal, click Create a resource.

 On the Create Maps Account page, enter the following values: